seh-GAH-toh/Pumpkin-Website/docs/config/basic.md

 ## Operation permission level

-The default permission level for all players.
+The op level assigned by the `/op` command.

 :::code-group
 ```toml [configuration.toml] {2}